 State-aligned hacktivism may increase

-Historically, many nations ‘look the other way’ – or even indirectly support – hacktivist groups who target geopolitical rivals.
+Historically, many nations ‘look the other way’ – or even indirectly support – hacktivist groups who target cyber geopolitical rivals.
 A notable moment from COVID-19 is the anti-U.S. rhetoric coming out of Iran.
 These accusations range from continued sanctions to conspiracy theories surrounding international attempts to deliver aid.

 With Iranian hacktivism increasing after the assassination of Soleimani in January 2020, deteriorating relations due to COVID-19 may also drive cyber activity.